irtimaled/BoundingBoxOutlineReloaded/README.md

 As chunks are loaded the game provides metadata about all the different structures & features in those chunks.
 The mod interprets this meta data, caches the results, and renders the bounding boxes to the screen.
 In an SMP environment this data is not present on the clients so the mod needs to run on the server where the processing happens and then the relevant metadata is sent to the clients for them to render.

-To toggle the rendering of the bounding boxes press B.

 # Installing

 Make sure you have Forge 1.8 installed then drop the jar file into the mods/1.8 folder.
 Remember this will need to be installed on client and server in an SMP scenario.

-# Using

-Press B, sit back and enjoy the goodness flowing onto your screen.

 # Configuring